rails/rails/guides/source/error_reporting.md

 ### Subscribing to the Reporter

-To use the error reporter, you need a _subscriber_.
+To use the error reporter with an external service, you need a _subscriber_.
 A subscriber can be any object with a `report` method.
 When an error occurs in your application or is manually reported, the Rails error reporter will call this method with the error object and some options.

 NOTE: Some error-reporting libraries, such as [Sentry's](https://github.com/getsentry/sentry-ruby/blob/e18ce4b6dcce2ebd37778c1e96164684a1e9ebfc/sentry-rails/lib/sentry/rails/error_subscriber.rb) and [Honeybadger's](https://docs.honeybadger.io/lib/ruby/integration-guides/rails-exception-tracking/), automatically register a subscriber for you.
 Consult your provider's documentation for more details.